Koha-Community/kohadocs/source/patrons.rst

 -  First choose the type of invoice you would like to create

-   -  To add additional values to the manual invoice type pull down menu, add them to the `MANUAL\_INV <#manualinvvals>`__ authorized values
+   -  To add additional values to the manual invoice type pull down menu, add them to the :ref:`debit types <add-debit-type-label>` in the Administration module.

-   -  **Important**

-          The value set as the authorized value for the MANUAL\_INV authorized value category will appear as the description and the authorized value description will be used as the amount.

 -  If the fee is associated with an item you can enter its barcode so that the line item shows a link to that item